gruffdavies/typingmind-voicefaster-extension/README.md

 ## Purpose

-VoiceFaster is an extension and plugin that work together to provide a faster voice to text experience for TypingMind.
+VoiceFaster is an extension and plugin for [TypingMind](https://docs.typingmind.com/) that work together to provide a faster voice to text experience for TypingMind.

 The plugin constructs a web request to call ElevenLabs API using the streaming API for the voice.
 The Extension renders an audio player in a sandboxed iFrame in the TypingMind UI (whether chrome or installed as a web app).